MicrosoftDocs/iis-docs/iis/publish/using-the-ftp-service/configuring-ftp-firewall-settings-in-iis-7.md

 To recap the items that you completed in this step:

-1. You created a new FTP site named "My New FTP Site", with the site's content root at "%SystemDrive%\inetpub\ftproot".
+1. You created a new FTP site named "My New FTP Site", with the site's content root at `%SystemDrive%\inetpub\ftproot`.
 2. You bound the FTP site to the local loopback address for your computer on port 21, choosing not to use Secure Sockets Layer (SSL) for the FTP site.
 3. You created a default rule for the FTP site to allow anonymous users "Read" access to the files.